ibm-cloud-docs/containers/cs_annotations.md

 1. Get the certificate authority (CA) key and certificate from your upstream server and an SSL client certificate.
 The IBM ALB is based on NGINX, which requires the root certificate, intermediate certificate, and back-end certificate.
 For more information, see the [NGINX docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/).
 2. [Convert the cert into base-64 ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.base64encode.org/).
-3. Create a secret YAML file using the cert.
+3. Create a secret YAML file by using the cert.
    ```
    apiVersion: v1
    kind: Secret